kartotherian/kartotherian/packages/tilerator/README.md

 that zoom level will not be regenerated.
 If you have a file has already been converted to the internal format of one index per line, and has no zoom, the zoom can be supplied via the `fileZoomOverride`.

- P.S.
-Please remember that Tilerator is an admin tool, and should not be accessible from the web
+ NOTE: Please remember that Tilerator is an admin tool, and should not be accessible from the web

 ### Job Filters
 Sometimes you may wish to generate only those tiles that satisfy a certain condition.